Vainglorious147/Handover-Stick-man-Simulation/README.md

 In this repo, the stick-man handover animation GIFs are presented.

-The 3cls floder contains GIFs of stick-man handing over light, medium or heavy objects (threshold 800 & 1800 gram).
+The 3cls zip floder contains GIFs of stick-man handing over light, medium or heavy objects (threshold 800 & 1800 gram).

-The 2cls floder contains GIFs of stick-man handing over light or heavy objects (threshold 1000 gram), with handover carefulness included.
+The 2cls zip floder contains GIFs of stick-man handing over light or heavy objects (threshold 1000 gram), with handover carefulness included.